Sir Robert Peel, 1st Baronet: Business career

 Like many others, Peel joined partnerships to raise the capital required to set up spinning mills.
 These were water powered (usually using the water frame invented by Richard Arkwright), and thus by rivers and powerful streams in country districts.
 Peel partnered with William Yates to set up a mill and housing for their workers at Burrs near Bury.
 As elsewhere, the shortage of labour in the rural districts was mitigated by employing pauper children as 'apprentices', imported from any locality that wanted them off their hands.
 They were housed in a kind of hostel.
 Sir Robert Peel advocated for or sided with progressive reforms in legislation, worker's rights and the first near-national system of vital healthcare (poor law union workhouse trained and dedicated infirmaries) enduring through 19th century Britain and beyond.

 Through employing a growing workforce and investing in owning and co-managing a cotton processing/cloth manufacturing business and a calico-printing business, he became a millionaire, and lived, as one of his two main homes, at Chamber Hall in Bury, where his more famous son was born.
-Peel was listed as a subscriber to the Manchester Bolton & Bury Canal navigation in 1791.
+Peel was listed as a subscriber to the Manchester, Bolton and Bury Canal navigation in 1791.
 He also built the first factory in nearby Radcliffe.